Cog-Creators/Red-DiscordBot/docs/cog_guides/cog_manager_ui.rst

 If you want to set a new path, the same rules as for :ref:`addpath <cogmanagerui-command-addpath>` apply

-.. warning:: If you edit the install path, the cogs won't be transfered.
+.. warning:: If you edit the install path, the cogs won't be transferred.

 **Arguments**